 You Are Who You Attract – Inspire More Than Being Driven

-We always tell our team, that there are no limits to how much they get paid.
+We always tell our team – there are no limits to how much they get paid.
 It’s much more about how much value each of us adds.
 If you want to make $100,000 thousand income – find a way to add value and get there.
 It’s simple!High performance people dictate their price.
 Click To Tweet

-That’s the culture that we’ve created because that’s what I am, and we don’t take it personally.
+That’s the culture that we’ve created because of what Dan Lok is.
+This is something he inspires in the team.
+He welcomes differing opinions and ideas.
 We’re growth-oriented and we focus on excellence.You are who you attract.
 Look within yourself...if you attract bad people, you need to rethink your core values, your vision, and mission.
 Click To Tweet

 So, look at yourself…What are your standards?
 What and how do you perform best?